library-data-platform/ldlite/srs.md

-When we run ldpmarc with the `-M` option (below), it will look for database connection parameters in a configuration file called `metadb.conf` located within a Metadb "data directory."
+When we run ldpmarc with the `-M` option (below), it will look for database connection parameters in a configuration file called `metadb.conf` located within a Metadb data directory.
 If the data directory is called, for example, `data/`, then `data/metadb.conf` should contain settings in the form: